-- ◆ It is possible to upgrade version from ExpressCluster X 1.0, 2.0 or 2.1 to ExpressCluster X 3.2. - ◆ You need CD-ROM contains setup files and software licenses for ExpressCluster X 3.2. - ♦ You cannot use the cluster configuration data that was created by using ExpressCluster X higher than ExpressCluster X in use. - ◆ The cluster configuration data that was created by using ExpressCluster X 1.0, 2.0, 2.1, 3.0, 3.1 or 3.2 for Windows is available for ExpressCluster X in use.
+- ◆ It is possible to upgrade version from EXPRESSCLUSTER X 1.0, 2.0, 2.1, 3.0, 3.1, 3.2 or 3.3 to EXPRESSCLUSTER X 4.0. - You need CD-ROM contains setup files and software licenses for EXPRESSCLUSTER X 4.0. - ◆ You cannot use the cluster configuration data that was created by using EXPRESSCLUSTER X higher than EXPRESSCLUSTER X in use. - ◆ The cluster configuration data that was created by using EXPRESSCLUSTER X 1.0, 2.0, 2.1, 3.0, 3.1, 3.2, 3.3 or 4.0 for Windows is available for EXPRESSCLUSTER X in use. - ◆ If mirror disk resources or hybrid disk resources are set, cluster partitions require space of 1 GB or larger.
+And also, executing full copy of mirror disk resources or hybrid disk resources is required. - ♦ If mirror disk resources or hybrid disk resources are set, it is recommended to backup data in advance.
+For details of a backup procedure, refer to "Performing a snapshot backup" in Chapter 10, "The system maintenance information" in the Reference Guide. - ◆ EXPRESSCLUSTER Server must be upgraded with the account having the Administrator's privilege.